broadbear/sort/README.md

 # sort

+First jar available; sort/dist/lib/psort-0.0.1.jar.

 ## Parallel sorting playground.

-The goal is to create sort algorithms that are faster than the standard Java Collections sort method when on a system with multiple cores, and to make them as easy to use as the Collections sort method.
+The goal of this project is to create sort algorithms that are faster than the standard Java Collections sort method when on a system with multiple cores, and to make them as easy to use as the Collections sort method.
 I will be optimizing the existing algorithms as well as adding new ones over the next several months.
 I may also